MsKittin/python_statistics_practice/README.md

 8. Visualize the distribution of events for the control and test groups.
 9. Look at the descriptive statistics for events by group and by user segment.
 10. Choose a formula for the model, conduct a test.

+# Lesson 6
+In this lesson, we will apply linear regression in practice - let's try to predict the cost of cars and understand what factors determine the pricing of cars.
+In addition, we will find out which variables are important for forecasting and how well the resulting model describes the data.

+**Tasks:**
+1. Load data, check correctness, missing values, data types.
+2. Create a new characteristic - car brand (company).
+What manufacturers' machines are found in the dataset?
+Next, correct the names and check the changes.
+3.Leave only some of the predictors, and then calculate the correlation between price and other variables.
+4. Convert categorical variables with pd.get_dummies ().
+5. Build a model with one price predictor, horsepower.
+What percentage of variability does the resulting model explain?
+6. Further - two models (with all predictors and with all, except for car brands).
+Note the changes in $R^2$, coefficients and their significance.
+Which model is better to keep?